?wruLATIN ALFABET

 • Check out the Galarian Word List and Paldean Word List pages for examples of specific examples

-• Most of the time, however, GPLA words are meaningless… random letters thrown together mostly to allow Game Freak background artists to throw in GPLA text for its look but with none of its meaning.
+• However, most other times PokéLatin words are meaningless… random letters thrown together mostly to allow Game Freak background artists to throw in PokéLatin text for its look but with none of its meaning.

 • In document design, we consider this “lorem ipsum” text… specifically, we use dummy text which look like actual writing but is devoid of any meaning in order to fill in empty blanks to give us an idea of what something will look like before any actual text is added.